 Many people overlook the importance of micronutrients in their diet, especially those on keto.

-While your overall energy and macronutrient intake are indubitably the most important factors in health and well-being, micronutrient intake is a close second.
+While overall energy and macronutrient intake are the most important factors in health and well-being, micronutrient intake is a close second.

-In fact, micronutrient deficiencies on keto can cause a variety of symptoms and health complications if left untreated.
+In fact, micronutrient deficiencies can cause a variety of symptoms and health complications if left untreated.

 For example, hypomagnesia (magnesium deficiency) can bring about lethargy, cognitive impairment, constipation, anxiety, and a host of other unwelcome ramifications.

 Sadly, research shows that magnesium deficiency is a growing health concern since many plants are losing their natural magnesium content.

 As such, the main concern for many keto dieters is figuring out how to avoid micronutrient deficiencies and what the best low-carb sources are for magnesium, calcium, and potassium.

 Read on, and this article will break it down for you.

 Lacking any micronutrients on keto can impose health consequences.